EVM Subchains

 Don't forget to replace <CHAIN_ID>

-with chain id of your EVM Subchain.
+with the Chain ID of your EVM Subchain.